 “Monument” Art Installation and Book Share Station at Central Library

-“Monument,” an art installation and book share station originally located at Monument Circle, is now located outside Central Library.
-“Monument” was created by Brian McCutcheon for The Public Collection, a public art and literacy project developed by Rachel M. Simon with support from the Herbert Simon Family Foundation.
-It was installed on Monument Circle between August 2015 and September 2019.
+Brian McCutcheon created “Monument” for The Public Collection, a public art and literacy project developed by Rachel M. Simon with support from the Herbert Simon Family Foundation.
+Installations took place on Monument Circle from August 2015 to September 2019.

 The art exhibit doubles as a book share station.
 The books are free and available to everyone.
 Borrow and return books supplied and stocked by The Library at your leisure.
-No library card is required.
+You don’t need a library card!

-Quote across the top, “A public library is the most enduring of memorials: the trustiest monument of an event or a name or an affection; for it, and it only, is respected by wars and revolutions, and survives them.” ~Mark Twain, 1894
+Quote at the top: “A public library is the most enduring of memorials, the trustiest monument for the preservation of an event or a name or an affection; for it, and it only, is respected by wars and revolutions, and survives them.” ~Mark Twain, 1894

 The reinstallation was made possible by the Herbert Simon Family Foundation, Buckingham Foundation, and Friends of the Library through gifts to The Indianapolis Public Library Foundation.